 We start in the classroom with an introduction, which includes looking at different plants.
 We talk with the children about how, where these plants live, is different.
 The children can see an example of the world’s biggest seeds.

 Children visit different areas of the Botanic Garden in groups and complete a simple booklet about what they see and do.

 - In the classroom area the children plant seeds in individual pots to take back to school

-- Herbs- they match artefacts to the herbs used to make them
+- Herbs- they match products to the herbs used to make them

-- Desert House - they draw different cacti on paper and in sand
+- Desert House - drawing different cacti on paper and in sand

 Groups usually complete three activity topics in the morning and two in the afternoon.